MENU

 Features and Control Measures

-filters, to ensure the removal of airborne particles.
+Both GMP Class A and Class B cleanrooms are equipped with advanced air filtration systems, including HEPA or ULPA filters, to ensure the removal of airborne particles.
 Airflow patterns and pressure differentials are closely monitored to maintain cleanliness, and strict gowning and hygiene protocols are followed to minimize human contamination.

-Both classes use HEPA or ULPA filters, but Class A typically requires higher filtration efficiency.
+but Class A typically requires higher filtration efficiency.

-Class A uses unidirectional airflow, while Class B may use turbulent modular clean room airflow with higher air exchange rates.
+while Class B may use turbulent modular clean room airflow with higher air exchange rates.

-Both Class A and B require positive pressure to prevent contamination from surrounding environments.
+Both Class A and B require positive pressure,

-Applications of GMP Class A and b Cleanrooms
+Applications of GMP Class A and B Cleanrooms

-Class A and Class b Cleanrooms are found primarily in the pharmaceutical and biotechnology industries, where the production of sterile products is required.
+Class A and Class B Cleanrooms are found primarily in the pharmaceutical and biotechnology industries, where the production of sterile products is required.
 Class A is used for the most sensitive processes, while Class B is used in secondary processes that support or are adjacent to Class A.

 GMP Cleanroom Classifications: Understand Class A, B, C And D